apache/paimon/docs/content/maintenance/manage-snapshots.md

       <td>No</td>
       <td style="word-wrap: break-word;">Integer.MAX_VALUE</td>
       <td>Integer</td>
       <td>The maximum number of completed snapshots to retain.
-Should be greater than the minimum number.</td>
+Should be greater than or equal to the minimum number.</td>
     </tr>
     </tbody>
 </table>